The best LGBT-friendly hotels

 The Brown Beach House is a stylish seaside scene with mid-century Miami style and just steps from the "gay beach."

-The urban Brown TLV, meanwhile, ties into the city's cool LGBTQ scene in the Neve Tzedek quarter and invites you to rest up in your cozy room, or sip cocktails in the rooftop or garden bars.
+The urban Brown TLV, meanwhile, ties into the city's cool LGBT scene in the Neve Tzedek quarter and invites you to rest up in your cozy room, or sip cocktails in the rooftop or garden bars.

 Cape Town: Belmond Mount Nelson Hotel